 Effective January 1, 2023, the Company reduced the estimated useful life of the non-salvaged assets located at its production facility in Burnaby, BC, by 12 years.
-The useful life of these assets was re-aligned against the final production date at the site, which is forecasted to be April 2023.
-At the time of the change in the estimate, these assets had a net book value of approximately \$3.0 million.
-The financial impact of the change in the estimate was an incremental depreciation expense of \$2.1 million for the period ended March 31, 2022.
-The impact of this change is reflected within the \$3.0 million depreciation charge for the three months ended March 31, 2023.
-This change in estimate has been applied prospectively.
-There was no such change in estimate during the comparative three month period in 2022.
+The useful life of these assets was re-aligned against the final production date at the site, which was in April 2023.
+At the time of the change in estimate, these assets had a carrying value of approximately \$3.0 million.
+As such, during the three and six months period ended June 30, 2023, these non-salvaged assets were fully depreciated and during the period, an expense of \$0.8 and \$3.0 million related to these non-salvaged assets is reflected within the \$1.9 million and \$4.9 million of total depreciation expense.
+The financial impact of the change in the estimate for the non-salvaged assets was an incremental depreciation expense of \$0.4 million and \$2.5 million for the three and six months ended June 30, 2023.
+There was no such change in estimate during the comparative three and six month period in 2022.